vishnugamini/LocalLLMAgent/README.md

 ## Example Output: Create data representations from CSV files

-The Agent can analyze the data and create Intuitive data representations
+The Agent can analyze the data and create intuitive data representations.

 ![Data Example](imgs/pic-4.png)

 ## Example Output: Analyze stock trends and predict the price of stocks/crypto for the next day
-The Agent provides investment advice by throughly examining the stock trends, plots graphs, runs ML models to predict the stock price for the coming days
+The Agent provides investment advice by thoroughly examining stock trends, plotting graphs, and running ML models to predict the stock price for the coming days.

 ![Data Example](imgs/pic-5.png)